Celebrating the New Year

 - Students talk in pairs and share at least one resolution with their partner.

 - Give each student an envelope.
 Depending on literacy levels, each person writes his or her name on the envelope, then writes his/her New Year’s resolution on a piece of paper and places it in the envelope.
 Alternatively, one student dictates to the other and the higher level student writes for both or the tutor/teacher assists.

 - Seal the envelopes and put them in a safe place.
 Agree on a date in the future when you will bring out the envelopes and see how people are doing with their resolutions.

 Wrap-Up: Wish everyone a happy New Year.
 Share expressions that are used in the U.S. or show examples of greeting cards and talk about images and words associated with the holiday.
 Eat some black-eyed peas!

 Recipe for New Year Peas:

-Preparation: Rinse, prepare, soak, and cook peas in about 3 cups water, following directions on the package.
+Preparation: Rinse, prepare, soak, and cook peas in about three cups water, following directions on the package.
 Drain and reserve half of the cooking liquid.
 In a skillet over medium heat, brown sausage and onions; drain off excess fat.
-Place peas in a 3-quart casserole; add sausage and onions.
+Place peas in a three-quart casserole; add sausage and onions.
 Stir in reserved liquid, brown sugar, mustard, salt, and barbecue sauce.
-Bake at 300° for 1 to 1 1/2 hours.
-Serves 6.
+Bake at 300 degrees for one to one and a half hours.
+Serves six.

 Get the latest teaching tips and resources.